-As at the date of this report, we are reporting one audit mis-statement greater than our reporting threshold of £14.934 m which will be amended.
-This was related to assets built by the County Council being recorded as negative additions as opposed to being derecognised upon transfer to Academies.
-Please see further details on Page 20 of the report.
+As at the date of this report, we are reporting two audit mis-statements greater than our reporting corrected differences threshold (performance materiality) of £14.934 m which management have agreed to amend.
+These two amendments are related to assets built by the County Council being recorded as negative additions as opposed to being derecognised upon transfer to Academies as well as a number of revaluations which have been identified and are now being re-worked.
+Please see further details in Section 4 of this report.